-The forest is home to chimpanzees, l’Hoest’s monkeys, and the charismatic golden monkeys, which are endemic to the Albertine Rift.
-Other small mammals include tree hyrax and black-fronted duiker.
+The forest is specifically home to chimpanzees, l’Hoest’s monkeys, and the charismatic golden monkeys, which are endemic to the Albertine Rift.
+Other small mammals for instance tree hyrax and black-fronted duiker.
 Although there hasn’t been any recent research, the new park looks like a promising bird-watching destination as well.

 Specials include 14 Albertine Rift endemics, including Rwenzori turaco and red-throated alethe.
-Note that walking trails are limited, and no official activities were being offered as of early 2019.
 It is, however, possible to enter parts of the forest and see how the conservation efforts are progressing.

 The primary forest is interspersed with varying tracts of degraded and regenerating forest.